COURSE DESCRIPTIONS

 Gold Band is a second and third year course designed for students who are interested in continuing beyond their first year of band.
 Students in this band are required to learn basic scales, individual and group performance skills, and perform music at a higher level.
 Dedicated students will have extra opportunities to perform, individually or in a group, at district and regional events.
 All students who are members of the Intermediate Band must have completed at least one full year of private study on an instrument OR have successfully completed a Beginning Band class.

-The “Red Thunder” Athletic Band is the premier marching, parade, and pep band for Gooding Schools.
+The Symphonic Band is the most advanced concert band course offered in Gooding.
+They perform at numerous school and community events throughout the year.
+Students in this ensemble are also members of the (extra curricular) “Red Thunder” Athletic Band.
+The Athletic band is the premier marching, parade, and pep band for Gooding Schools.
 Students in this group perform at multiple local events, GHS Varsity athletic games, and in parades.
 Students in this group will have several out of school practices and performances!
-The “Red Thunder” Athletic Band is open to all students currently enrolled in Wind Ensemble or by alternate approval by the Director of Music.
+The “Red Thunder” Athletic Band is open to all students currently enrolled in Symphonic Band or by alternate approval by the Director of Music.

 Other Musical Opportunities

 Other musical opportunities include regional honor groups, All-State groups, and solo and ensemble festivals.
-If your student is interested in auditioning or performing for any of these events please let Mr. Tilley, the Director of Music, know!
+If your student is interested in auditioning or performing for any of these events please reach out to the Director of Music.